Evaristo Fernández de San Miguel: Military career

+During the Trienio Liberal, he was an active member of the tertulias held at The Fontana de Oro, in Madrid, one of several cafés de tertulia that were used as meeting places in Spain for the sociedades patrióticas (patriotic societies).

 In July 1822, when four battalions of Guardias Reales tried to overthrow the liberal government by attacking Madrid, San Miguel, at the head of the so-called Batallón Sagrado, which included leading figures, such as Ramón Narváez, Bravo Murillo, and Fermín Arteta, went to the Council of Madrid requesting arms to be distributed for defending Madrid.

 He joined Francisco Espoz y Mina's forces in Catalonia, and fought at the Battle of Tramaced on 8 October 1823, where he was wounded and taken prisoner.
 Thanks to the mediation of the French Marshal Lauriston, he was taken to Agen.

 In May 1824, he was released on condition that he left the country and he went to London.

 He returned to France in 1830 but failed in his attempt to enter Spain, finally being able to do so in May 1834.

 He was promoted to brigadier in July 1836 after participating at the Battle of Mendigorría, where he was wounded and for which he was awarded the Laureate Cross of Saint Ferdinand.

 As General-in-chief of the Ejército del Centro, he prepared the attack on the Carlist forces based at Cantavieja y Beceite (Teruel).